TheChymera/chymeric_tutorials/source/_posts/2014-04-03-rpi-chr-paper-case.markdown

 ---

 The [Raspberry Pi](http://en.wikipedia.org/wiki/Raspberry_pi) (often referred to in shorthand as RPi) is a credit-card size single-board computer very popular with the [DIY](http://en.wikipedia.org/wiki/Do_it_yourself) and hacker communities.
-As such, while there are a number of commercial cases for the Raspberry Pi, users often prefer to invest a bit of time in making their own.
+As such, while there are a number of commercial cases for the Raspberry Pi, users often prefer to instead invest a bit of time in making their own.

 Based on the initial idea of the [Punnet case](http://www.raspberrypi.org/forums/viewtopic.php?t=6424), we have designed the **RPi Chr paper case**, an improved version, with: